 - Add the chicken livers or organ meat to the bacon and process to combine.

-- Add the cornmeal and process until you have a coarse mixture
+- Add the cornmeal and flour, then process until you have a coarse mixture

 - Transfer the mixture to a bowl of a stand mixer fitted with the paddle attachment.